 Because Google make it relatively difficult for your customers to review you, we’ve added our own method to our review collection platform, which specifically caters for Google Local reviews (the majority of the reviews you’d want to collect, of course, are your main Google reviews which lead to Seller Ratings.
 Google Local reviews, however, don’t contribute to those).

 The first step in collecting Google Local reviews is how you contact your customer to ask for them.
 For any customer who’s made an order in your store, or through your website, you’ll no doubt have their email address or phone number as part of their order process.

 You can send them a customised review invitation email (see here for some great examples) which is fully branded and mobile-friendly.
 Because you have complete control over these emails, you can create your own design and perform unlimited A/B testing to see which ones get you the best response rates.
 Our support team are on hand to give you tips on how to improve these as well.

 In the review email, there’ll be a button asking for the review.
 Here’s the great thing.
 If you choose to ask specifically for Google Local review, we’ll only send that particular email out to Gmail account users.
 So that way you can be sure that 100% of the people you ask are definitely able to write a review – so there’s no wastage there.

-Finally, the button itself links directly to the “Write a Review” form on your Google My Business page.
-When your customer clicks on it, they’re sent to your page and the form opens up automatically.
-They’ll already be logged in to Google because they’ll have just come from their email, and all they need to do is tap a start rating and leave you a comment.
+If they indicate that they had a positive experience, then they are sent directly to the “Write a Review” form on your Google My Business page.
+They’ll already be logged in to Google because they’ll have just come from their Gmail, and all they need to do is tap a star rating and leave you a comment.